villagecomputing/studio/README.md

 ### Enable Authentication with Clerk

+To enable Clerk authentication while running locally:

-1. Create a Clerk organization and navigate to the API Keys page
+1. Create a Clerk organization and from the Clerk dashboard, grab your publishable key and secret key.
 2. Create a `.env.local` file in the project root by copying `.env` and set `NEXT_PUBLIC_AUTHENTICATION=enabled`
-3. Add the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` variables with their respective Clerk values, to the .env.local file
+3. Add the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` variables with their respective Clerk values, to the `.env.local` file
 4. `npm run dev` or `npm run dev:postgres`
 5. Download and install ngrok
 6. Open command line, run `ngrok http 3000` and copy URL
-7. Navigate to Clerk Webhooks page, add the `<ngrok_url>/api/webhook/clerk/user`, with user filter
+7. Navigate to Webhooks page in the Clerk dashboard, add the `<ngrok_url>/api/webhook/clerk/user`, with user filter
-8. Access http://localhost:3000/ and log in
+8. Navigate to Studio (default [http://localhost:3000/](http://localhost:3000/)) and log in

-These steps assume you're trying to enable authentication locally.
-If you're looking to enable auth in a Vercel deployment, see below.
+If you're looking to enable auth in a Vercel deployment, follow the Vercel deployment instructions below.

-### Authenticating Superpipe SDK requests
+### Authenticating Superpipe Studio requests

+Once you've enabled authentication in Studio, any programmatic requests to the Studio API need to be authenticated with an API key.
+This includes requests made automatically by the Superpipe SDK.

+To get your Studio API key:

+1. Login to your Studio instance
+2. In the account menu (top right corner), click "Manage Account"
+3. Grab your API key from the "API Management" section

+If you're using Studio with the Superpipe SDK, set the `SUPERPIPE_API_KEY` environment variable to your API key.
+If you're using Studio via REST API, set the `x-api-key` header to your API key.

 ## Basic Usage